DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 ## Contract length

-The SIM card inside each 4G wireless router will be activated the day after you receive them.
-You should loan the routers to the children, young people and their parents and carers the following day at the earliest.
-The data allowance starts from this point.
+The SIM card inside each router is activated the day after it is delivered to a trust, local authority or school.
+You should loan the 4G wireless routers to the children, young people and their parents and carers the following day at the earliest.

-Data allowances were initially set to remain active for 6 months, but routers received during the 2020 summer term have had data on them extended until the end of January 2021.
-We are working on extending the data on all routers to the end of July 2021 and will update this page with any developments.
+The SIM card in each router was initially set to provide data for a 6 month period, but this has been extended through the end of January 2021 for routers received during the 2020 summer term.
+We are working on keeping data connections active until the end of July 2021 and will update this page with any developments.

 ## Data cap